Samraca/samraca/README.md

 <h1 align="center">Hi 👋, I'm Samuel</h1>
-<h3 align="center">A passionate developer from Colombia, I am a person with strong values, with a belief in honesty and good relationships as the basis for the construction of work and team ethics and work environments.
+<h3 align="center">A passionate developer from Colombia. </h3>
+<h4 align = "center"> I am a person with strong values, with a belief in honesty and good relationships as the basis for the construction of work and team ethics and work environments.
 I see and experience the capacity of technology to transform environments and its ability to enhance human capital, I am active, dynamic, energetic and enthusiastic.
 I am willing to learn and master new and better ways to expand technology and its relationship with human beings.
-I am used to working under pressure, dynamic and complex situations and I find passion in taking projects forward that require my effort.</h3>
+I am used to working under pressure, dynamic and complex situations and I find passion in taking projects forward that require my effort. </h4>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=samraca" alt="samraca" /></a> </p>